MattGibney/OpenMud/ReadMe.md

 build for this game will be un-inspired and a littel cliché.
 That being said, i'll always do my best; hopefully along the way i'll get the attention of some passionate world-builders who want to help me out in my endeavour.

+## Development

+### Comments in code

+There are somme pretty strong opinions on either side of the fence when it comes to comments in codebases.
+In my opinion, they are incredibly important.
+Comments exist to provide context to code where it otherwise doesn't exist or isn't clear.
+Comments should always be added wherever it is importnat to explain why a piece of code works in a particular way, they should not describe what the code is doing.

+As a general rule of thumb, you should always assume that whoever is reading your code (including yourself in 6 months when you've forgotten all about it) knows how to code and understands what the code is doing.
+Your comments should explain **why** it's done in that particular way.

+The main exception to this rule is when adding comments to abstractions, such as functions or classes.
+Comments in these situations acts like documentation to your code.
+It describes to another programmer what your function does and how to use it.